Greenwoman Publishing

 “Gone Native”— a woman mulls over stealing native plants from parks—it’s wrong . . . isn't it?

-poetry, including: “How to Eat a Mango,” “At the Cancun Summit,” Men at Work,” and “The Scoville Heat Index of You.”
+Poetry, including: “How to Eat a Mango,” Men at Work,” and “The Scoville Heat Index of You.”

-An Interview on gardening, life, and creativity with award-winning novelist Carleen Brice—author of Orange Mint and Honey;
+An Interview on gardening, life, and creativity with novelist Carleen Brice—author of Orange Mint and Honey;

 A biography on famed Indian plant guru Jagadis Chandra Bose

-“Sex in the Garden;” “Slow Ride;” and “The Creature Feature.”
-Art—Comics—Book Reviews—and more!
+“Slow Ride;” “The Creature Feature,” Art—Comics—Book Reviews—and MORE!